Emergency walking and cycling schemes due to coronavirus

 Monitoring the schemes

-Schemes will run for a minimum initial duration of three months on a trial basis.
+Schemes will run for a minimum initial duration of three months on a trial basis, trial durations vary by scheme and further details can be found under each scheme sub-heading.
 Schemes will only be made permanent if there is local support, any decision to make the scheme permanent will be subject to a public consultation process.
 We will be monitoring the scheme through:

 - cycle and pedestrian audits / counts